terryljh/aviation2/EDA/README.md

 ![Accidents per State](accidents_per_state.png)

 ## Accidents per Country
-This dataset was of flights coming from the United States to a different country so it makes sense that the United States had the highest incident rate, followed by XX.
+This dataset was of flights coming from the United States to a different country so it makes sense that the United States had the highest incident rate, followed by the Philippines
 ![Accidents per Country](accidents_per_country.png)